Shredder121-me/gateway/README.md

 The gateway is designed to feed events to services including, but not limited to, the following:

-* amybot - the distributed Discord "gateway" that handles sharding the bot and connecting to Discord
+* [queer/discord](https://github.com/queer/discord) - the distributed Discord "gateway" that handles sharding amybot and connecting to Discord
 * TBC...

 ## License